hraynaud/konmego/README.md

 neo4j.yml config which controls rails connection must match the settings in the neo4j.conf file.
 DO NOT SET NEO4J_HOME OR URL unless you are using a stand_alone_instance of NEO4J and not the emebedded one that caomes with neo4jrb.
+Otherwise all environments test and development will look for NEO4J db in NEO4J_HOME directory
 * Database creation

 * Database initialization